 Across geographies, greenwashing claims have been seen through various sectors, including in the retail sector, utilities sector, automotive sector, aviation sector, and the fossil fuel sector.
+See Table 1, at page 17.
+Typology of greenwashing cases worldwide.
 Indeed, studies have found that up to 40% of green claims made globally are misleading.